PrAnAvBrAvE/Knowledge-Enhancement-Portal/README.md

 # Knowledge-Enhancement-Portal

-This project was developed in sponsorship with Government Polytechnic, Karad for administrative purpose.
+This project was developed in sponsorship with Government Polytechnic, Miraj for administrative purpose.

 ## Motivation 💪